NSW Budget 2020-21

 Among the initiatives included in the NSW Government’s $80 million mental health support package are:

-- $21 million to recruit specialist, community-based mental health clinicians and peer support workers
+- recruitment of additional specialist community mental health clinicians and peer support workers to support vulnerable populations.

-- $6 milion to Lifeline to ensure it is equipped to respond to the increased needs of the community throughout the COVID-19 crisis.
+- funding to Lifeline and the Mental Health Line to ensure these services are equipped to respond to the increased needs of the community.

 Towards Zero Suicides - Premier's Priority